datacratic/mldb-stackexchange-tag-explorer/README.md

-# mldb-kmeans-generator
+# mldb-stackexchange-tag-explorer
-MLDB plugin that provides a web ui to generate kmeans
+MLDB plugin that provides a web ui to explore StackExchange tags